History of Tennessee in Timeline

 On April 4, 1968, James Earl Ray assassinated civil rights leader Martin Luther King Jr. in Memphis, where King had traveled to support striking African American sanitation workers.

-With the exception of a slump in the 1980s, since 1970, Tennessee has been one of the fastest-growing states in the nation.
+With the exception of a slump in the 1980s, Tennessee has been one of the fastest-growing states in the nation since 1970.

-In 1971, the U.S. Supreme Court sided with a local activist group contesting the construction of Interstate 40 through Memphis' Overton Park in the case Citizens to Preserve Overton Park v.
-Volpe, establishing a framework for judicial review of government agencies.
+In 1971, the U.S. Supreme Court sided with a local activist group in the case of Citizens to Preserve Overton Park v.
+Volpe, establishing a framework for judicial review of government agencies after the Tennessee Department of Transportation (TDOT) attempted to construct Interstate 40 through Overton Park in Memphis.

 1972: Peak Coal Production

-Since 1972, the Knoxville Smokies Minor League Baseball club have played continuously.
+Since 1972, the Knoxville Smokies have played continuously.
+They are members of the Double-A classification Southern League.

-Since 1976, the Chattanooga Lookouts Minor League Baseball club have played continuously.
+Since 1976, the Chattanooga Lookouts have played continuously.
+They are members of the Double-A classification Southern League.

 In 1978, the U.S. Supreme Court case Tennessee Valley Authority v.
-Hill was decided, leading to amendments of the Endangered Species Act after lawsuits by environmental groups concerning the impact of the Tellico Dam on the endangered snail darter fish.
+Hill, which concerned the impact of the Tellico Dam on the endangered snail darter fish, led to amendments of the Endangered Species Act.

 1982: 1982 World's Fair in Knoxville

-In 1982, Knoxville hosted the World's Fair, officially known as the Knoxville International Energy Exposition, with the theme "Energy Turns the World".
+In 1982, the World's Fair, officially known as the Knoxville International Energy Exposition, was held in Knoxville with the theme "Energy Turns the World".

-In 1986, Tennessee held a yearlong celebration called "Homecoming '86" to commemorate the state's heritage and culture.
+In 1986, Tennessee held a yearlong celebration called "Homecoming '86" to honor the state's heritage and culture.

 1993: Winter Storm

-In 1996, Tennessee celebrated its bicentennial with a yearlong celebration called "Tennessee 200", including the opening of Bicentennial Mall in Nashville and hosting the whitewater slalom events at the Atlanta Summer Olympic Games on the Ocoee River.
+In 1996, Tennessee celebrated its bicentennial with "Tennessee 200," including the opening of Bicentennial Mall in Nashville.
+The whitewater slalom events at the Atlanta Summer Olympic Games were held on the Ocoee River in Polk County.

-The Nashville Predators have played in the National Hockey League (NHL) since 1998.
+In 1998, the Nashville Predators began playing in the National Hockey League (NHL).

 Between 2000 and 2010, Tennessee's Hispanic population grew by 134.2%, the third-highest rate of any state.